-Noncompliance on the part of the Site Host of the provisions contained in this Section [] shall be and be deemed an event of default and the [DEVELOPER] shall have the right to terminate this Agreement and pursue any legal and equitable remedies it may otherwise have."
+Noncompliance on the part of the Site Host of the provisions contained in this Section [INSERT HERE: CORRESPONDING SITE HOST AGREEMENT SECT. #] shall be and be deemed an event of default and the [INSERT HERE: NAME OF DEVELOPER ENTITY] shall have the right to terminate this Agreement and pursue any legal and equitable remedies it may otherwise have."

-b.
-Notwithstanding the foregoing Section 15(a), KYTC recognizes that where the Developer retains exclusive property rights to a Site prior to execution of this PA, then the requirement to deliver a Site Host Agreement does not apply; provided, however, than any such Developer hereby represents and warrants that it has exclusive possessory rights to the subject Site for the unfettered development, construction, operation, and maintenance of the Project.
+- Notwithstanding the foregoing Section 15(a), KYTC recognizes that where the Developer retains b. exclusive property rights to a Site prior to execution of this PA, then the requirement to deliver a Site Host Agreement does not apply; provided, however, than any such Developer hereby represents and warrants that it has exclusive possessory rights to the subject Site for the unfettered development, construction, operation, and maintenance of the Project.
 Such Developer covenants to maintain exclusive possessory rights to the subject Site for the entire term of this PA or any extensions (as applicable).
-Prior to execution of this PA, the Developer shall provide to KYTC copies of any recorded documents and instruments that KYTC may reasonably request evidencing the Developer's exclusive possessory rights to the subject Site, including but not limited to fully executed purchase contracts, lease agreements, recorded deeds, or contract modifications.
+Prior to execution of this PA, the Developer shall provide to KYTC copies of any recorded documents and instruments that KYTC may reasonably request evidencing the Developer's exclusive possessory rights to the subject Site, including but not limited to fully executed purchase contracts, lease agreements (including notices of lease renewals and extensions), Assignments (including from predecessors-in-interest), recorded deeds, or contract modifications.
 The corporate signatory on any such document submitted to KYTC must match the Developer name identified in Exhibit A (Developer's Proposal), absent which KTYC reserves the right to require a Site Host Agreement pursuant to this PA, Exhibit B (Scope of Work) attached hereto, and Section 3.2 of the RFP (Deliverables Prior to Project Agreement Execution).
-Developer acknowledges and agrees where it holds such property rights to the Site that it shall be fully responsible and liable for any obligations of a Site Host or required provisions of Site Host Agreements set forth in this PA, including all exhibits thereto, and any other documents or requirements listed in Section 24 of this PA.

-16. Force Majeure.
+Developer acknowledges and agrees where it holds such property rights to the Site that it shall be fully responsible and liable for any obligations of a Site Host or required provisions of Site Host Agreements set forth in this PA, including all exhibits thereto, and any other documents or requirements listed in Section 24 of this PA. - c.
+In the event the Developer or its Affiliate (as this term is defined hereinbelow in Section 32 of this PA) is not the owner of record of the Site or not in direct privity of contract with the recorded owner, Developer shall submit to KYTC evidence of record ownership of the Site in the form of a deed, redacted master lease agreement, Letter Assurance, or other such document as KYTC may reasonably request for its review, for the purpose confirming ownership of the Site. - 16.
+Force Majeure.
 Except for certain reporting and up time requirements, if KYTC or Developer is unable to perform any part of its obligations under this PA by reason of force majeure, the party will be excused from its obligations to the extent that its performance is prevented by force majeure, for the duration of the event.
 The party must remedy with all reasonable speed the cause preventing it from carrying out its obligations under this PA.
 The term "force majeure" means without limitation: acts of God; emerging epidemics; direct lightning; earthquakes; fires; storms; hurricanes; tornadoes; floods; washouts; droughts; any other severe weather; explosions; restraint of government and people; war; labor strikes; and other like events.
 Force majeure shall not include events that are caused in whole or in part by Developer.